pawelgrzybek/pawelgrzybek.com/content/posts/2023-10-18-belkin-soundform-connect-enabled-apple-airplay-on-my-vintage-stereo-system/index.md

 I have an always-growing collection of records.
 It is my way of repaying my past debts to the musicians I ripped off by illegally downloading albums from the [Soulseek network](https://www.slsknet.org).
 I have tons of rap, funk, jazz, soul, and recently more techno and garage music.
 For those interested, I have a [music collection page](/music).

 I play and mix my records on a pair of classic [Technics SL-1200MK2](https://en.wikipedia.org/wiki/Technics_SL-1200) connected to an analogue Rane TTM-56s.
 The sound is amplified by [the NAD 3020](https://en.wikipedia.org/wiki/NAD_3020), which drives a pair of Bowers & Wilkins 603 S2.
-It is neither an expensive setup nor an audiophile one, but it produces sound I enjoy listening to.s
+It is neither an expensive setup nor an audiophile one, but it produces sound I enjoy listening to.

 ![My DJ setup - Technics SL-1200MK2, Rane TTM-56s, NAD 3020, Bowers & Wilkins 603 S2](music-room.jpg)